 Scholarships & Fellowships

-Margaret and Sam Kelly Wildlife Research Scholarship, 2018
+Margaret and Sam Kelly Wildlife Research Scholarship, 2018 and 2019

 Boyd Evison Graduate Fellow, 2018

 Floyd Clark Greater Yellowstone Ecosystem Research Award, 2018